ideas4u/bashshellscript/readme.txt

-all of the files in the repo is the bash script that i write for learning the bash shell .
+#all of the files in the repo is the bash script that i write for learning the
+#bash shell .
+#add this line to test.